 Erieye surveillance radar

-Saab Microwave Systems (formerly Ericsson) is the lead contractor for the Erieye surveillance radar.
-The Erieye radar is operational on a number of other aircraft including the Saab 340, Embraer R-99 and Embraer EMB-145.
-Erieye is an active phased array pulse Doppler radar operating in the 3.1GHz to 3.3GHz band.
-The radar is operational from three minutes after take-off and during climb and provides an effective surveillance area of 500,000km².
+Saab Microwave Systems (formerly Ericsson) was the lead contractor for the Erieye surveillance radar, an active phased array pulse Doppler radar operating in the 3.1GHz to 3.3GHz band.
+The Erieye radar is operational on several other aircraft including the Saab 340, Embraer R-99 and Embraer EMB-145.
+The radar is operational from three minutes after take-off and during climb and provides an effective surveillance area of 500,000km² horizontally and 60,000ft vertically.

 The Erieye radar has an instrumental range of 450km and detection range of 350km against a fighter aircraft sized target in dense hostile electronic warfare environments and at low target altitudes.
 The system is capable of tracking multiple air and sea target over the horizon and provides above 20km altitude coverage, 360° coverage and has sea surveillance capability.
 The radar incorporates an identification friend or foe interrogator.
 The system comprises an active phased array pulse Doppler radar with a secondary surveillance radar.